oceanByte/chainlink-education/src/api/src/shared/course/courses/chainlinkIntroduction/Chapters/Chapter-5/course.md

   <div class="itemsContainer">
     <div class="item-text">
-     Using a Chainlink Decentralized Oracle Network (DON) as the Oracle for your dNFT can give you strong guarantees that your artwork will truly update with the latest, most acurate data and remain decentralized.
+     Using a Chainlink Decentralized Oracle Network (DON) as the Oracle for your dNFT can give you strong guarantees that your artwork will indeed update with the latest, most accurate data and remain decentralized.
     </div>
   </div>
 </ContentWrapp>

-Smart contracts have special properties and need decentralized oracles to carry out functions.
+Smart contracts have unique properties and need decentralized oracles to carry out functions.
 This is where Chainlink comes in. <ColorWord>Chainlink is a platform for creating decentralized oracle networks that provide various smart contract services</ColorWord>.
 So using Chainlink, we can create a price oracle that isn’t just Jim but Jim and 30 other of the most trusted and expert crypto price data aggregators out there and make them come to an agreement.

 Chainlink allows developers to create and customize any type of <ColorWord>Decentralized Oracle Network</ColorWord>, or DONs, a smart contract might need.
-Developers can choose which nodes are a part of a network, what type of data each node is looking for, how nodes come to an agreement, when nodes should post updates, and any other computation nodes should perform.
+Developers can choose which nodes are part of a network, what type of data each node is looking for, how nodes come to an agreement, when nodes should post updates, and any other computation nodes should perform.
 Finally, with Chainlink, developers can build smart contracts that can interact with the outside world to preserve the decentralized nature of smart contracts.

 <Spacer>